 Price is the biggest issue for many homeowners, so it’s naturally the aspect of the house that will be most heavily focused upon when dealing with the sellers.
-So here’s how to negotiate the house price down the right way:
+So here’s how to negotiate the house price down the right way.

 1. Do Your Research

-The first step to negotiate a house price down is to do your research.
+The first step to negotiating a house price down is to do your research.
 You should find out as much as possible about the home, the seller’s motivation, and the market.
 Your realtor will help you find out key stats through the use of comps as well as their own knowledge.
 Don’t be afraid to ask your sellers why they’re selling.

 2. Consider Any Issues With the Home